maxrodrigo/cookiecutter-chalice/README.md

 $ cookiecutter gh:maxrodrigo/cookiecutter-chalice
 ```

-2. All set!
+1. All set!
 Follow the instruction inside the project README.

+## License

+Distributed under the terms of the [MIT license](http://opensource.org/licenses/MIT), Cookiecutter Chalice is free and open source software.